cooleydw494/codemonkeys/README.md

 monk-new [project_name]
 ```
 This will scaffold a new project with the given name. _Note: CodeMonkeys treats your project as a package, so your project name should respect package name requirements (snake_case)._

+`cd` into your project and run `monk` or `monk help`.
+If scaffolded successfully this will print a general help screen.

 ## Project Structure Overview 📁
 CodeMonkeys' project structure aims to allow you to build/configure/run your automations in a simple, powerful way.
 You're encouraged to get creative with your Automation/Command/Barrel `run()` methods, custom config properties, and utilize any additional modules/classes/dirs you create.
 However, the base project scaffolding is assumed by the Monk CLI and built-in config management.
 Don't fight these paradigms unless you're prepared to replace them.